-All 4-H Horse participants, parents and leaders are required to attend the Special Horse Meeting on Entry Night, Wednesday, September 6 at 8 pm, location to be announced.
-All Horse Classes will be conducted according to the 4-H Horse Contest Guide (PNW574, Revised August 2015).
+All 4-H Horse participants, parents and leaders are required to attend the Special Horse Meeting on Entry Night, Wednesday, at 8 pm, location to be announced.
+All Horse Class- es will be conducted according to the WA 4-H Equine Program Rule Book.4-H members in a horse project must complete Levels 1 & 2 in state advancement program and must attend two of the Bi-County 4-H horse shows per discipline (performance or gaming) or one Bi-County 4-H horse show and one 4-H horse camp/clinic before they may participate at Fair.

-- 1. 4-H members in a horse project must complete Levels 1 & 2 in state advancement program and must attend two of the Bi- County 4-H horse shows per discipline (performance or gaming) or one Bi-County 4-H horse show and one 4-H horse camp/clinic before they may participate at Fair. - 2.
-All horse stalls must pass the superintendent inspection before removing the horse from the fairgrounds. - 3.
-All horses should arrive at fair in show condition: Washed, clipped and trimmed. - 4.
-Horses will be exercised only during these times: 8am-9 am, and 6pm 7pm daily.
+- 1. All horses should arrive at fair in show condition: Washed, clipped and trimmed. - 2.
+Horses will be exercised only during these times: 8am-9 am, and 6pm - 7pm daily.
 Every horse must be exercised two times daily.
-An authorized adult must be on the track or at the arena, any time horses are exercised or being shown by a youth. - A 4-H horse member may have only one performance and/ or one gaming horse at fair. - 6.
-Racing of a horse or careless handling of any animal during the Fair will result in loss of premium money and the ani-
+An authorized adult must be on the track or at the arena, any time horses are exercised or being shown by a youth. - 3.
+A 4-H horse member may have only one performance and or one gaming horse at fair. - 4.
+Racing of a horse or careless handling of any animal during the Fair is prohibited and may result in loss of premium money and the ani-mal and owner will be excused from the Fair.

-- mal and owner will be excused from the Fair. - All horses must have hay bags.
-Empty bags must be removed.
-All exhibitors must furnish water containers for their horses. - 8.
+- 5. All horses must have hay bags.
+Empty bags must be removed. - 6.
+All exhibitors must furnish water containers for their horses. - 7.
 Horses are to be ridden with a bridle at all times.
 Riders must wear boots at all times.
 Horses must be led from the barn to 4-H arena for classes and exercise.
 In no instance will the exhibitor be allowed to ride a horse outside of the 4-H arena area.
-No double riders. - 9.
-Horses may not be tied to any fence. - 10.
-4-H members are required to wear helmets when mounted. - 11.
-Members may ride both English and Western lots. - 12.
-Absolutely no coaching from the rails. - 13.
+No double riders. - 8.
+Horses may not be tied to any fence. - 9.
+4-H members are required to wear helmets when mounted. - 10.
+Members may ride both English and Western lots. - 11.
+Absolutely no coaching from the rails. - 12.
 4-H Walk/Trot is intended for combinations of beginning riders and/or horses.
-Challenges to entries will be accepted at the 4-H Office at Fair (in writing) and will be decided by the Horse Program Leaders.
+Challenges to entries will be accepted at the 4-H Office at Fair (in writing) and will be decided by the Horse Program LeadersAll horse stalls must pass the superintendent inspection before removing the horse from the fairgrounds.